JWST APT-ETC Connectivity

 Connectivity between APT and ETC

 APT provides a way to open a relevant ETC WB directly from within APT, and even open a specific CALC if the number is known.
 Here are some example use cases where this functionality might be useful.

-(b) If the user only knows the WB ID but not the CALC ID to reference, enter only the WB ID and select the button to the right of the ETC Wkbk.Calc ID box.
+- If the user only knows the WB ID but not the CALC ID, enter the WB ID and click the ETC Wkbk.Calc ID button to the right of the field.
 (Hovering over this button shows the pop up “Open ETC in separate browser window.”)
-Assuming it is a valid ETC WB ID number, the referenced WB will open in a separate browser window.
-You can then inspect the calculations and/or any tracking notes you may have entered in the ETC WB to identify the specific CALC you want to reference, and add that CALC ID to the entry in the ETC Wkbk.Calc ID Box in APT.
+Assuming you entered a valid ETC WB ID number, the workbook will open in a separate browser window.
+You can then inspect the calculations and/or tracking notes you may have entered in the ETC WB to identify the specific Calc ID you want to reference in the ETC Wkbk.Calc ID field.

-Use case 2: validating a previously entered ETC Wkbk.Calc ID entry in APT
+Use case 2: Validating a previously entered ETC Wkbk.Calc ID entry in APT

-If the user wants to open a specified ETC Wkbk.Calc ID to inspect or confirm the information, select the button to the right of the ETC Wkbk.Calc ID box, and the referenced ETC WB (and CALC if provided) will open in the browser.
-You can then confirm the information in the referenced CALC.
+If the user wants to open a specified ETC Wkbk.Calc ID entry to inspect the information, click the button to the right of that field—this will open the referenced ETC WB (and CALC if provided) in the browser.
+You can then confirm the information in that referenced CALC.

 Additional information and caveats

 There are no protections in place to keep a user from changing a referenced CALC after the fact.
-To maintain the viability of the cross referencing from APT to ETC, users should take care not to change or update calculations that they are cross-referencing to APT.
+To maintain the viability of the cross-referencing from APT to ETC, users should take care not to change or update calculations that they are cross-referencing to APT.
 Hence, users may want to wait until near the end of their proposal preparations to add the relevant links to the appropriate calculations.